Email Fatigue in Email Marketing: What is It and How to Avoid It

 Why Email Fatigue is Bad News for Email Marketers

-- Deliverability is a huge challenge for subscribers.
-High levels of email tiredness can result in problematic metrics like spam complaints and unsubscribes.
-These actions can negatively impact your sender reputation with ESPs, potentially leading to your emails being filtered to spam folders or blocked altogether.
+- Email deliverability: High levels of email tiredness can result in spam complaints and unsubscribes.
+These negatively impact your reputation with mailbox providers, leading to your emails being filtered to spam folders or blocked altogether.

-- If subscribers are fatigued, they are less likely to convert on your CTAs or make purchases.
+- Email marketing conversion rates: If subscribers are fatigued, they are less likely to convert on your CTAs (calls to action) or make purchases.

-- Effective email marketing relies on achieving a strong return on investment.
-By emailing disinterested subscribers, you are wasting time and money which will reflect on your email marketing ROI.
+- Email performance: Effective email marketing relies on achieving a strong return on investment.
+By emailing disinterested subscribers, you are wasting time and money, which will reflect on your email marketing ROI.

-Caring about subscriber email fatigue is also essential to protect your sender reputation.
+Caring about subscriber email fatigue is essential to protect your email sender reputation.
 Avoiding email apathy is critical to optimizing conversion rates and preserving email list quality.

 Top Causes of Email Fatigue

-Before we offer you the solution to email fatigue, Let’s review the top causes.
-It’s always a possibility that content marketers are guilty of a few of these, as they excitedly share content with their email list without considering the subscribers’ point of view.
+Before we offer you the solution to email fatigue, let’s review the top causes.
+It’s possible content marketers are guilty of a few of these, as they excitedly share content with their email list without considering the subscribers’ point of view.

 These common factors contribute to email tiredness among readers: